 Toxic adenoma and toxic multinodular goiter (MNG) are common causes of hyperthyroidism, second in prevalence only to Graves' disease.
 The prevalence of toxic nodular goiter increases with age and in the presence of iodine deficiency, and may therefore be more common than Graves’ disease in older populations in regions of iodine deficiency.
 Toxic adenoma and MNG are the result of focal and/or diffuse hyperplasia of thyroid follicular cells whose functional capacity is independent of regulation by TSH.
 Twenty to 80 percent of toxic adenomas and some nodules of multinodular goiters have somatic mutations of the thyrotropin (TSH) receptor gene that confers autonomous hyperactivity [1,2].

 Following a brief discussion of the diagnosis and evaluation of toxic adenoma and MNG, the treatment of these disorders will be presented here.
 Other disorders that cause hyperthyroidism, the clinical manifestations and diagnosis of hyperthyroidism, and treatment of Graves’ hyperthyroidism are reviewed separately.
-(See "Disorders that cause hyperthyroidism" and "Overview of the clinical manifestations of hyperthyroidism in adults" and "Hyperthyroidism during pregnancy: Clinical manifestations, diagnosis, and causes" and "Diagnosis of hyperthyroidism" and "Hyperthyroidism during pregnancy: Treatment" and "Treatment of Graves' hyperthyroidism".)
+(See "Disorders that cause hyperthyroidism" and "Overview of the clinical manifestations of hyperthyroidism in adults" and "Hyperthyroidism during pregnancy: Clinical manifestations, diagnosis, and causes" and "Diagnosis of hyperthyroidism" and "Hyperthyroidism during pregnancy: Treatment" and "Treatment of Graves' hyperthyroidism in adults".)

 DIAGNOSIS AND EVALUATION